shawnmcmahon/rancid-tomatillos/README.md

 ## Project Learning Goals
 1. Build a solid understanding of React fundamentals.
 2. Retrieve and display data from a Heroku API.
-3. Incorporate Cypress to test React components and asychnornous JS.
+3. Incorporate Cypress to test React components and asychronous JS.
 4. Practice refactoring a single page application to a multi-page UX using Router